-We’ve all “Googled” our names (known as the vanity search) to see “what’s out there” on the world wide web about ourselves.
+If you’re reading this post you’ve probably done a vanity search, “Googled” your name to see what’s out there.
+If not go ahead now… I’ll wait.
 You may just be curious or you may be actively monitoring your online reputation.
 You may wish to control the impressions other people form about you from what they read on the Web or you may be trying to actively bury a negative story.

 We know that potential employers will “Google” job applicants.
 If you manage your online presence you can ensure that you have control over the information they find.
 The good news is that if they find relevant worthwhile content on the first SERP they aren’t likely to go to subsequent pages.